cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

     - Use `--file` instead
 - The `--file` option behaves differently
     - Absolute paths are no longer supported
-    - It will now only accept file paths in the storage disk, or a disk passed with `--disk`
+    - It will now only accept file paths in the storage disk, or in a given disk, passed with `--disk`
 - The `--i|ignore-connection-filter` option has been removed
     - There is no replacement as of now.
 This is only relevant for interactive importing.
 - The `--flush` option has been removed.
 The dump file will now always be deleted after importing